eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Beanbag shotguns tended to not work correctly.
 - Fixed SEF bug: New shotgun ammo types (0 buck, 1 buck, 4 buck) didn't have correct drag values.
 - Fixed SEF bug: Suspects would shoot at you while fleeing even if they couldn't hit you.
+- Fixed SEF bug: Reynolds couldn't have Optiwand equipped if it wasn't in his fifth tactical slot.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.
 - Fixed TSS bug: Duplicate servers in the server browser
 - Fixed TSS bug: Weird player count sorting in the server browser